-0.4 Open Problems
+0.3 Open Problems

-A couple of open problems will be presented at the end of most lectures.
+A couple of open problems will be presented at the end of most lectures, some will be from the open problem list from a previous iteration of this course (they'll have an A after the number) and some will be new (will have a B after the number).
 They won't necessarily be the most important problems in the field (although some will be rather important), I have tried to select a mix of important, approachable, and fun problems.
 In fact, I take the opportunity to present two problems below (a similar exposition of this problems is also available on my blog [?]).

-0.4.1 Komlós Conjecture
+0.3.1 Komlós Conjecture